TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.25.md

 ---

-Lust not after her beauty in thy heart; Neither let her take thee with her eyelids.
+Don't lust after her beauty in your heart, neither let her captivate you with her eyelids.